 La Paz to Copacabana & Isle de Sol

-From La Paz, people often next visit the Copacabana region and the ruins on Isle de Sol.
+From La Paz, tourists often visit Copacabana and Isle de Sol next.

 You can take the local bus for 35 Bolivianos from the bus terminal or buy the tourist transfer that picks you up at your hotel for 40 Bolivianos pp. We booked our transfer with Diana Tours.